Mont Cenis Pass Railway: Other Fell railways

 The steepest gradient was 1 in 11 (9.09%) and the sharpest curve 1.4 chain.
-With these sharp curves, the rigidly fixed horizontal wheels did not follow readily irregularities in the centre rail.
+With these sharp curves, the rigidly fixed horizontal wheels did not readily follow irregularities in the centre rail.
 Fractures were frequent.
-In 1883 powerful conventional 0-6-0Ts from Baldwin replaced the Fell engines.
+In 1883, powerful conventional 0-6-0Ts from Baldwin replaced the Fell engines.
 However, the central rail was still used for braking.

 The Fell system was successfully applied to the Rimutaka Incline in New Zealand.

-For other Fell railways, see the article Fell mountain railway system.